-Issuer Capital Product Partners L.P.
-Common units offered by us 5,800,000 common units.
-6,670,000 common units if the underwriters exercise in full their option to purchase up to an additional 870,000 common units to cover over-allotments.
-Total common units outstanding after this offering 30,617,151 common units, assuming no exercise of the over-allotment option; or 31,487,151 common units, assuming full exercise of the over-allotment option.
-Use of proceeds We intend to use the net proceeds from this offering (including our general partner's related capital contribution to maintain its 2% general partner interest in us) to fully fund the \$43 million purchase price of the Atrotos Subsidiary from Capital Maritime.
+The offering Issuer Capital Product Partners L.P.
+Common units offered by us 5,500,000 common units; or 6,325,000 common units if the underwriters exercise in full their option to purchase up to an additional 825,000 common units to cover over-allotments.
+Total common units outstanding after this offering 36,598,729 common units, assuming no exercise of the over-allotment option; or 37,423,729 common units, assuming full exercise of the over-allotment option.
+Use of proceeds We intend to use the net proceeds from this offering (including our general partner's related capital contribution to maintain its 2% general partner interest in us) to fully fund the \$43.5 million purchase price of the Assos Subsidiary from Capital Maritime.
 Any remaining proceeds will be used for general partnership purposes.
-See "Use of Proceeds" on page S-12 of this prospectus supplement.
+See "Use of proceeds" on page S-13 of this prospectus supplement.
 Cash distributions We intend to make quarterly distributions to the extent we have sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to our general partner.
 In general, we will pay any cash distributions we make each quarter in the following manner.
-First, 98% to all unitholders, pro rata, and 2.0% to our general partner, until each unit has received an aggregate distribution of \$0.3750.
+First, 98.0% to all unitholders, pro rata, and 2.0% to our general partner, until each unit has received an aggregate distribution of \$0.3750.
 If cash distributions exceed \$0.4313 per unit in a quarter, our general partner will receive increasing percentages, up to 50% (including its 2.0% general partner interest), of the cash we distribute in excess of that amount.
 We refer to these distributions as "incentive distributions."
 We must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner to provide for the proper conduct of our business, to comply with any applicable debt instruments or to provide funds for future distributions.
-See "-Recent Developments-Distribution."
-Risk factors See "Risk Factors" on page S-9 of this prospectus supplement and page 6 of the accompanying prospectus, and other information included or incorporated by reference in this prospectus, for a discussion of factors you should carefully consider before investing in our common units.
-The Nasdaq Global Market symbol for our commor units " "CPLP".
+See "-Recent Developments-Distribution guidance" for a discussion on our recently announced target annual distribution.
+Risk factors See "Risk factors" on page S-9 of this prospectus supplement and page 6 of the accompanying prospectus, and other information included or incorporated by reference in this prospectus, for a discussion of factors you should carefully consider before investing in our common units.
+The Nasdaq Global Market symbol for our common units " "CPLP".